TurquoiseTNT/atvxmlfix/README.md

-Android TV Plugin for Cordova
+Android TV Plugin for Cordova and Capacitor
 ==============================

-Cordova plugin to add tags to the AndroidManifest.xml that'll let your Cordova app run on Google TV, Android TV and OUYA.
+Cordova (and Capacitor) plugin to add tags to the AndroidManifest.xml that'll let your Cordova app run on Google TV, Android TV and OUYA.

 That's all it does (I just needed something to streamline this process for me).